The 2018 Hurricane Season Has Arrived!

 Step four is to protect your family by documenting your home.
 Taking pictures or videos of your home and your belongings on a regular basis will come in handy when submitting insurance claims following a storm.
 By doing this now, it is one less thing you will need to worry about when an evacuation order is issued.

 Last but not least, one of the most important and easiest things you can do to protect your family is to be aware.
 Stay informed before, during and after an event by following CEMA on Facebook, Twitter, and Instagram @ChathamEMA.
-If you would like to receive emergency alerts via text message, text "Follow ChathamEMA" to 40404.
+You can also receive CEMA Alerts on your cell phone through text messages, through your email and also on your home phone by registering with our Swift911 Alert Portal.
+Click here to register.